carlostrub/bapu/README.md

 Log into your Gandi.net account and then visit the [API Management Page](https://www.gandi.net/admin/api_key).

-Create an API key by clicking the respective button.
+Create an API key by clicking the respective buttons.

+Copy the API key into the configuration file `bapu.toml` (you find a sample file with the distribution).

+Finally, start bapu.

 ## Contribution
 All contributions are most welcome.
 Development of this project is on